Why not include utilities?

 Practicality

 At the time I started, there were no references to certificates issued by companies in any specific industry.
 Not mining, oil, banking, logging, shipping or anything else.
-Lawrence Falater issued a hardback catalog on automotive stocks in 1997 (American Automotive Stock Certificates by BNR Press), but to my knowledge, no guide for any other single industry has been cataloged since.
+Lawrence Falater followed by project and issued a hardback catalog on automotive stocks in 1997 (American Automotive Stock Certificates by BNR Press), but to my knowledge, no guide for any other single industry has been cataloged since.

 It might take hours to research a single utility company with no definitive answer.

 If my catalog did not exist and I were looking for certificates from railroad companies, I would definitely look at three works that focus on specific regions; Alaska and Yukon Stocks and Bonds by Dick Hascom, Catalog of Puerto Rico Stocks and Bonds by Dennis Rodriguez and Georgia Railroad Paper by Gary Eubanks.
-However, even though Lawrence Falater is a friend, I would not think of looking in his book for railroad certificates.
+However, even though Lawrence Falater is a friend, I would never expect his book to include railroad certificates.
 Plainly, railroads are not automobiles.

 The same logic extends to utilities.
-Would any collector of utility-related stocks and bonds look to a catalog about stocks and bonds from North American railroads for information?
+Would any collector of utility-related stocks and bonds look for information in a catalog dedicated to North American railroads?
 Yes, a collector might look to my project for very early certificates issued by street railway companies which generated their own power.
 Nonetheless, no one would call those companies "utilities."